ChiShengChen/pure_agri_bugcan_pest-counter/README.md

 # pure_agri_bugcan_pest-counter

 ## pure bugcan
-with 3 sets of ir sensors
+Each with 3 sets of ir sensors.

 ### Wiring: